How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 eCommerce tech lead

-Owns the platform call, the checkout veto, the CWV gate, the peak-season runbook, and the architecture decision records that keep the next year of changes from undoing this one.
+Owns the platform call, the checkout veto, the CWV gate (LCP, CLS, and INP), the peak-season runbook, and the architecture decision records that keep the next year of changes from undoing this one.
 Writes the one-page replatform memo when one is needed, and has the hard authority to refuse a "small" merchandising request that would burn the LCP budget.

 QA automation engineer